Russia's Navalny accuses Le Pen of Kremlin ties before vote

 Le Pen’s anti-immigration party was a focus of the study, saying the bank had been involved in being a “vehicle for money-laundering by corrupt elites on a massive scale.”
 It also cited “Russian state-sanctioned interference in the Western political system" in the form of the loan to the National Front.

-Le Pen has said her party went to the FCRB after French and European banks refused to lend it money.
+Le Pen reiterated during the debate with Macron that her party went to the FCRB after French and European banks refused to lend it money.
 The loan has dogged the far-right party for years, along with her ties to Putin.
-A photo of the two meeting in 2017 has been posted on social media by her opponents during the campaign.
+A photo of the two meeting in 2017 was posted on social media by her opponents during the campaign.

+Le Pen, charging back at Macron's insinuations of her dependence on Russia, pointed a finger at him.

+“You received Mr. Putin with great fanfare at Versailles ...
+You received Mr. Putin at Bregancon, your vacation place,” and told him what she has been saying, that Russia must re-align with Europe, she said.
+Le Pen has said she wants a rapprochement with Russia once the Ukraine war ends.

 At a news conference before Navalny’s tweets, Le Pen again defended herself against suspicions of being beholden to the Kremlin.
 She told reporters earlier this month that she doesn’t believe the FCRB was under the orders of Russian leaders.